vinceimbat/vinceimbat/content/thoughts/my poetics.md

 sr-interval: 3
 sr-ease: 216
 ---

-I use the word [[thoughts/poetics]] liberally to refer to a personal, usually unique, way of creating art.
+I use the word [[thoughts/poetics|poetics]] liberally to refer to a personal, usually unique, way of creating art.

-My poetics, i.e., how I understand and approach creativity, heavily relies on how I see the world ([[thoughts/my worldview]]) and [[thoughts/my quest]] (also informed by my worldview).
+My poetics, i.e., how I understand and approach creativity, heavily relies on [[thoughts/my worldview|my worldview]] and [[thoughts/my quest|my quest]] (also informed by my worldview).

 For now, I would describe my poetics based on:
 1. How I want to feel + what I want to achieve during and after creation